 If you are making this a One Pot Meal using my Pressure Cooker Perfectly Cooked Pot In Pot Rice recipe, add your Stainless Steel Tall/Short Trivet & Egg Cooker Set.

 Remember, when using the PIP Rice recipe on top of a main course, additional water is not needed in the cooking pot.

 Add the pan of rice now.

 You are ready to lock on the lid and cook your entire dinner in ONE pot at the same time!!!

-Turn off the Pressure Cooker and then select Sauté or Browning.
-Stir in the Broccoli until it is the desired tenderness.
+Turn off the Instant Pot or Pressure Cooker and then select Sauté or Browning.

 Sesame seeds are optional.
 If you don’t want to cook your rice with the Beef and Broccoli, you can make it in a separate pot, using this recipe, Pressure Cooker White Rice.